graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

     - When using 'ON_DEMAND' connection type, configure how long to wait (in milliseconds) for a device before timing out - defaults to 3600000ms (1 hour).
+  * - :samp:`--sync_replica_start`
+    - Add a global synchronisation point at the start of each replica's main Poplar program.
+This can be used to force each replica to not execute until all replicas have started.

 Multiple options can be specified at the same time by concatenating them like command line switches, for example: ``TF_POPLAR_FLAGS=--executable_cache_path=/tmp/cache --log_cycle_count=123``.